roundedup/minimal-mistakes/_posts/2018-02-08-of-bikes-and-cabs.md

 ---
-title: “Of Bikes and Cabs“
+title: Of Bikes and Cabs
 categories:
   - EDA
   - NYC